Frequently Asked Questions for Incoming Exchange Students

 When and how will I enroll in my courses?

 New exchange students enroll in classes after they have arrived on campus and completed the mandatory check-ins that take place during orientation (there are holds on your record that prevent you from doing so beforehand).
 Given that this is the case, you will be asked to submit course requests in your Jayhawks Abroad account shortly after being admitted to KU.
-Study abroad and Global Experience (SAGE) will work to obtain any necessary permissions prior to your arrival and then you will meet with an advisor in the OSA to complete your enrollment once orientation ends.
+Study abroad and Global Experience (SAGE) will work to obtain any necessary permissions prior to your arrival and then you will meet with an advisor in Study Abroad & Global Engagement to complete your enrollment once orientation ends.

 What courses am I allowed to enroll in at KU?